lukasuz/lukasuz.github.io/_posts/2021-10-17-animation.md

 You can generate your own animations in this <a href="https://colab.research.google.com/drive/1ghSB78uobrRxWRtDSCsXCKEUOkUlpOyH?usp=sharing">notebook</a>.
 The code itself can be found in this <a href="https://github.com/lukasuz/stylegan2-landmark-projection">repository</a>.

+**I have significantly improved the results.
+A sample sequence is given at the end of the post.**

 <h3>Preserving the face identity (more or less)</h3>
 For this, we will need two inputs.
 Firstly, a face image, $$x_{look}$$, whose look shall be replicated.
 Secondly, a sequence of $$i$$ images, $$x_{landmark}^i$$, whose facial landmarks are used for projection.
 Examples are given below.